lmclister/w3c-testing/index.md

 2. If you have never used Mercurial, it is confusing.
 "What is the HG equivalent of git fetch?" was a frequent question at TestTWF SF.

-3. WGs have different test repo locations, different rules for gaining access to source control (I beleive some require you to be a WG member) and it can take some time to get access to a repo.
+3. WGs have different test repo locations, different rules for gaining access (specifiaclly write access) to source control (I beleive some require you to be a WG member) and it can take some time to get access to a repo.

+4. In addition to Mecurial access, one must create a W3C account & sign the license agreement.

 ##### Possible Solutions ######